 I offer both short and longer-term therapy.
 Some people approach me directly, others are referred to me by other health professionals or their employers.
 The first step is to meet to explore the issues that you are facing and the changes you would like to achieve.
 It's not unusual for this to evolve as we progress, or for you to be unsure or find it difficult to articulate at first.
 From the initial assessment session, we meet regularly for sessions of 50 minutes.

 I believe that each client knows themselves best.
 I am here to help you explore and to enable you to find your own answers.
-It`s all about building a trusting relationship with someone you like and feel comfortable working with.
+It's all about building a trusting relationship with someone you like and feel comfortable working with.
 I am down to earth and do my best to make all clients feel welcome and at ease as it can be nerve racking going to see a complete stranger.
 I work integratively, which means we may discuss what is going on in the here and now, this would be person centred, we may talk about some of the past and how it connects to now, this is psychodynamic and we might look at thoughts and beliefs and behaviours, this would be cognitive behaviour therapy (CBT).
-I also use another approach called mindfulness which is about being completely in touch with the present moment and being open to experiences as they come.
+I also use another approach called mindfulness which is about being paying attention in the present moment with awareness and being open to experiences as they come.
 All these approaches can sound a little complex but in real terms its about sitting in comfy chairs where you do the talking; I do the listening and then reflect back what I've heard.

 My aim is to help clients explore their way of being and to clarify those aspects of life that cause distress, confusion, dissatisfaction or anger in a confidential, non-judgemental and supportive space.
 Such feelings often lead to a sense of being stuck, unfulfilled and frustrated with life.

 I also believe that it is important to consider the specific concerns in the context of the individuals struggle; to live authentically.
 For example, the presence or absence of meaning and the role of choice and responsibility in one's life.